Sofacosta/template-repo/README.md

 * Clone the project with $ git clone LINK TO GITHUB
 * Recreate this project's environment with $ npm install
 * Create a file to store variables you want to keep secret $ touch .env
+* Create your own API key and store it in .env : API_KEY=YOUR KEY HERE!
 * Create production environment with terminal command $ npm run build
+* Start local server with npm run start

 ## Known Bugs